kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_docker.md

 The Project is not in the Docker Library yet, but you can run it after Checkout the Code.

 The Docker Compose File there contains all the needed dependencies.
-The Dockerfile you found already in the Main Directory of the repo, I guess.
+The Dockerfile you found already in the Main Directory of the repo.

 And if you develop with the syncer, you may want to look into the ./helper command, which provides you an environment with live refresh after code changes.

 ## Docker behind proxy
-If you plan to use Docker behind a proxy, then you have to possibilities to get it running.
+If you plan to use Docker behind a proxy, then you have two possibilities to get it running.

 ### Modify docker-compose.local.yml
 Currently, we do not add proxy settings and provide following setup: